josevillaprz/ontrac-app/README.md

 <br>

 ## Project Status
 Currently, this project is still under development.
 Users can currently make an account/log in, create exercises and workouts.
 Chart creation and form validation is still being worked on.
+Be sure to checkout the `dev` branch to see current works on project

 <br>